 In 2014, the panel “Minority Report: The Fall and Rise of Critical Technology Studies” was co-convened and co-chaired by Gretchen Gano and me.
 Papers were presented by Leon Angelo Morenas (School of Planning and Architecture, Delhi, India), David Reinecke and Janet Vertesi (Princeton University, US), Thomas Lemke (Goethe University, Frankfurt am Main, Germany), and Taylor Dotson and Ben Brucato (then of Rensselaer Polytechnic Institute, US).

-The conference paper co-authored by Taylor Dotson and me has been updated and expanded, and will be submitted to a journal this summer.
+The conference paper co-authored by Taylor Dotson and me has been updated and expanded, and is currently under review at a journal.

 This was a joint project with economist Ken Simons and management scholar Susan Sanderson, as part of the Translational Thrust in the Commercialization Cluster of the NSF- and NYSERDA-funded Smart Lighting Engineering Research Center.